imoneoi/openchat/README.md

 Our latest model, OpenChat 3.5, is a highly capable model fine-tuned using C-RLFT with Mistral 7B as the base, on a collection of publicly available high-quality instruction data.
 For older version models such as OpenChat 3.2 SUPER, please refer to [Legacy Models](#legacy-models).

 To use this model, we highly recommend installing the OpenChat package by following the [installation guide](#installation) and using the OpenChat OpenAI-compatible API server by running the serving command from the table below.
-The server is optimized for high-throughput deployment using [vLLM](https://github.com/vllm-project/vllm) and can run on a GPU with at least 48GB RAM or two consumer GPUs with tensor parallelism.
-To enable tensor parallelism, append `--tensor-parallel-size 2` to the serving command.
+The server is optimized for high-throughput deployment using [vLLM](https://github.com/vllm-project/vllm) and can run on a consumer GPU with 24GB RAM.
+To enable tensor parallelism, append `--tensor-parallel-size N` to the serving command.

 Once started, the server listens at `localhost:18888` for requests and is compatible with the [OpenAI ChatCompletion API specifications](https://platform.openai.com/docs/api-reference/chat).
 Please refer to the example request below for reference.
 Additionally, you can use the [OpenChat Web UI](#web-ui) for a user-friendly experience.